 What help can we offer you?

-Our Debt Advice Services are funded primarily by the national Money and Pensions Service and by East Northamptonshire Council although Debt advice is also an integral part of our Energy Advice Services.
+Our Debt Advice Services are funded primarily by the national Money and Pensions Service and by North Northamptonshire Council although Debt advice is also an integral part of our Energy Advice Services.

 We provide a Countywide specialist Debt casework service delivered by fully trained staff covering all Debt and related matters including:

 - Fuel Debt

 - Support with Bankruptcy